 The new covenant

-take place in one day, before there could even be any "birth pangs."
+birth of the new nation, under the new covenant, took place in just one day, before there could even be any "birth pangs",

 birth.
 Before birth pangs could come to her, she even gave deliverance